 A fourth—and to me, this is the most interesting one—contradiction concerns the progressive critique of the most novel and innovative aspect of the Texas law—its empowerment of private entities to enforce it.
 President Joe Biden said the Texas approach “creates a vigilante system.”
 The left-wing Texas Tribune interviewed legal scholar Jon Michaels, who said that for Texas, “It’s a way of back-dooring and winking while constitutional violations are occurring.”

-The basic charge is that Texas is using private entitles to impose restrictions that the state itself is constitutionally prohibited from imposing.
+The basic charge is that Texas is using private entities to impose restrictions that the state itself is constitutionally prohibited from imposing.
 And that’s true.
 But does the charge sound familiar?
 It should, because that’s precisely what the Biden administration is doing when it uses private digital platforms to impose censorship and other forms of speech restriction.
-In that case, too, the state is using private entitles to impose a regime of censorship that the state itself is constitutionally barred from imposing.
+In that case, too, the state is using private entities to impose a regime of censorship that the state itself is constitutionally barred from imposing.

 Of course, there’s an important difference between the two situations.
 There’s, in fact, a clear free speech right in the Constitution.
 It’s right there in the First Amendment: “Congress shall make no law … abridging the freedom of speech, or of the press.”
 But where is the clear abortion right in the Constitution?
 It doesn’t exist.